List of cricketers who have taken five-wicket hauls on Test debut: West Indies

-As of 2014, nine Test cricketers from the West Indies have taken five-wicket haul on debut against five different opponents: four times against England, twice against India, and once against Australia, Pakistan and Sri Lanka each.
+As of 2014, ten Test cricketers from the West Indies have taken five-wicket haul on debut against five different opponents: four times against England, twice against India and Australia, and once each against Pakistan and Sri Lanka.
 Hines Johnson was the first West Indian player to take a five-wicket haul on his Test debut; he took five wickets for 41 runs against England in March 1948.
 Alf Valentine took eight wickets for 104 runs at Old Trafford in 1950, the best bowling figures by a West Indian bowler on debut.
 He is the only West Indian to take eight wickets in an innings on Test debut.
 Darren Sammy and Franklyn Rose took seven and six wickets on Test debut.
-Most recently, the feat was achieved by Fidel Edwards took six wickets for 120 runs against Sri Lanka at Sabina Park, Kingston, Jamaica in 2003, which is the most recent occasion on which a fifer was taken by a West Indian.
+Most recently the feat was achieved by Shamar Joseph, who took five wickets for 94 runs against Australia at the Adelaide Oval, Adelaide, January 2024.

 Zimbabwe

-As of 2014, two Zimbabwean cricketers, Andy Blignaut and John Nyumbu, have taken five wicket hauls on their Test debuts.
+As of 2025, 3 Zimbabwean cricketers, Andy Blignaut, John Nyumbu and Vincent Masekesa have taken five-wicket hauls on their Test debuts.
 Blignaut's five wicket haul came against Bangladesh in April 2001 at the Queens Sports Club, Bulawayo.
 Zimbabwe won the match by an innings and 32 runs.
 Nyumbu took his five wickets against South Africa in August 2014 at the Harare Sports Club, Harare.

 Two five-wicket hauls on debut

-As of November 2018, nine cricketers have taken two five-wicket hauls on their Test debut.
+As of July 2024, twelve cricketers have taken two five-wicket hauls on their Test debut.
 English cricketer Fred Martin was the first player to do so; he took six wickets for 50 and six wickets for 52 on his debut, against Australia in the second match of the 1890 Ashes series.
-Sri Lanka's Praveen Jayawickrama is the latest bowler to take two five-wicket hauls on debut.
-He took six for 92 and five for 86 on his debut, against Bangladesh during the second Test of the 2020–21 series between the teams.
+England's Gus Atkinson is the latest bowler to take two five-wicket hauls on debut.
+He took 7/45 and 5/61 against West Indies during the first Test of the 2024 series between the teams.

-India's Narendra Hirwani took the best match-figures by any bowler on Test debut.
+India's Narendra Hirwani took the best match figures by any bowler on Test debut.
 He took eight for 61 and eight for 75 on his debut, against the West Indies during the fourth Test of the 1987–88 series between the teams.